Beef Stew Recipe

 I know this is a heartwarming Fall/Winter dish but I love it so much I don't mind eating it all year round.
 I mean who can resist thick, brown sauce smothering meltingly, tender beef and veggies. 😋

 This dish is not difficult to make but it does require time and patience.
-Beef stew is all about searing the meat to achieve a deep, brown sauce and slow cooking for a several hours.
+Beef stew is all about searing the meat to achieve a deep, brown sauce and slow cooking for several hours.

 This dish is not only delicious but it's a great one dish meal to feed a crowd.